Kaiaysez/Portfolio/README.md

 # Machine Learning and Statistics University Coursework

-In the final year of my mathematics degree, I decided that I wanted to pursue a data science career and took as many machine learning and statistics courses as I was able to.
+In the final year of my mathematics degree, I decided that I wanted to pursue a data science career and took as many practical, project based machine learning and statistics courses as I was able to.
 Below are two courses I am particularly proud of, and I have given summaries of all the projects/assignments I did for each course. ***Click on the assignment titles (in blue) for links to the repositories where you can see all my work including the code.***

-I will also be posting some of the personal data science projects that I have done/am currently working on, but that is still a work in progress.
+***To read about my deep learning project on estimating the probability of potting a ball in billiards and other personal projects, scroll to the bottom.***

 ---